pmelchior/usrp-sciprog/README.md

 # usrp-sciprog
 Resources for the "Intro to Scientific Programming" mini-course for the Princeton Undergraduate Summer Research Program, June 13-16, 2017.
+I'm Tim and I want this line to say this.
 Daily Schedule
 ----------